 Tenants/leaseholders disputing a service charge

-You should check the terms of the lease to determine the full extent of your rights and obligations with respect to the service charge.
+A tenant should check the terms of the lease to determine the full extent of their rights and obligations with respect to the service charge.

 What is a reasonable service charge?